GalSeidner/Flight-Gear-Simulator-Controller/README.md

 In the client side we updated the simulator based on the instructions found in the given file.

-Both sockets and the data manegment runs along the program side by side using multy threading and singelton design pattern.
+Both sockets and the data manegment runs along the program side by side using multi-threading and singelton design pattern.

 We also implemented Command pattern to controll all possible commands, and the composite design pattern to maintain the parser that runs the whole flow of the program.
 #